 Nutrients are vital to the success of crops.
 However, the land of small-scale farmers in sub-Saharan Africa is depleted of nutrients.
 Artificial fertilisers are too expensive for small-scale farmers to buy, and their livestock numbers too low to produce sufficient levels of manure to nourish their crops.
 This leads to deceasing yields overtime, which affects livelihoods.
 Average maize productivity in sub-Saharan Africa is less than a quarter of that in the USA.

-Enabling Nutrient Symbioses in Agriculture (ENSA) research programme utilises natural symbioses between plants, soil fungi and bacteria, that deliver nutrients to the plant.
+The Engineering the Nitrogen Symbiosis for Africa (ENSA) research programme utilises natural symbioses between plants, soil fungi and bacteria, that deliver nutrients to the plant.
 By leveraging these relationships ENSA aims to engineer crops to make better use of nutrients already present in the air and the soil.
-This would allow sustainable increases in crop yields, potentially revolutionising smallholder farming in low-and-middle-income-countries, while providing a viable solution to sustainable and secure food production in high-income countries.
+This would allow sustainable increases in crop yields,potentially revolutionising smallholder farming in low-and-middle-income-countries, while providing a viable solution to sustainable and secure food production in high-income countries.

-The grant funds the Enabling Nutrient Symbioses in Agriculture (ENSA) research programme.
+The grant funds the Engineering the Nitrogen Symbiosis for Africa (ENSA) research programme.
 ENSA is a Cambridge-led international collaboration with partners: University of Oxford, UK; NIAB, UK; Royal Holloway University of London, UK; Aarhus University, Denmark; Wageningen University and Research, The Netherlands; University of Freiburg, Germany; University of Toulouse III Paul Sabatier, France; University of Illinois, USA; Pennsylvania State University, USA.

 A not-for-profit subsidiary of the Bill & Melinda Gates Foundation, Gates Ag One was created to leverage global crop science to meet the needs of smallholder farmers in sub-Saharan Africa and South Asia.
 It focuses on accelerating research that enhances the biological processes of six priority food crops: cassava, cowpea, maize, rice, sorghum, and soybean.